Military Women's Memorial: Design and construction

 This abrupt change of grade suggests the creating here of the chief memorial entrance to the Arlington National Cemetery.
 A plaza has been shown here in part excavated out of the hill, whence lead to the north and to the south roads respectively to and from the Mansion.
 The western end of the plaza is bounded by a semicircular retaining wall 30 feet in height and 225 feet in diameter.
 This retaining wall will be decorated with niches, pilasters, and tablets bearing inscriptions.
 Access is provided to the terrace surmounting the retaining wall, whence an all-embracing view of the parkway may be obtained.

 The United States Commission of Fine Arts (CFA), which has statutory authority to approve the design of structures on federal property in the D.C. metro area, approved the Hemicycle's design in May 1928.

 To connect the Hemicycle to Arlington Memorial Bridge, a new ceremonial avenue was also approved.
 Originally called the "Avenue of Heroes," but later and officially named "Memorial Avenue". the roadway was designed by Commission of Fine Arts member Ferruccio Vitale and the United States Army Corps of Engineers.
 Work began on Memorial Avenue in early January 1930.

 The CFA reviewed and approved the plans for the Hemicycle in September 1930.
 Bids for the Hemicycle's granite were advertised in February 1931, and awarded on March 4.
 The North Carolina Granite Co. supplied the granite for the facing, the New England Granite Works provided the granite for the balustrades, and the granite for the pylons and gate houses came from the John Swenson Granite Co.
 The New England Granite Co. constructed the curbs in the plaza and the concrete stairs.
 Work on the Hemicycle began on July 1, 1931.
 By April 1932, Memorial Avenue was largely complete but there were delays in paving it.
 There were also delays in completing the Boundary Channel Bridge, the short structure that bridged the narrow channel of the Potomac River between Columbia Island and the Virginia shoreline.
 The tracks of the Rosslyn Branch of the Pennsylvania Railroad were to be moved and lowered into a 20 ft trench to avoid an at-grade crossing with Memorial Avenue.
 But this project was delayed as well.

-A statue of a nude young warrior, sculpted by Adolph A. Weinmen, was proposed for the Hemicycle's main apse.
+A statue of a nude young warrior, sculpted by Adolph Alexander Weinman, was proposed for the Hemicycle's main apse.